 Because of this, surgery may not be the recommended treatment in the early stages of cataract development.
 They can often be managed with a new eyeglass prescription and improved lighting, when possible.
 While there is no way to reverse cataracts without surgery, eyeglasses may improve vision in their early stages.

 However, as a cataract grows larger, it will cloud more of your eye’s natural lens and further impair vision.
-At this point, when vision impairment begins to interfere with daily activities, cataract surgery is the best option to restore vision and thereby improve quality of life.
+At this point, when vision impairment begins to interfere with daily activities, cataract surgery is the best option to restore most of your vision and thereby improve your quality of life.
 Currently, there is no non-surgical treatment that has been approved by the FDA.